fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
-  - Listview is not properly changing styles
+  - When hover is lost, size is not reduced/recalculated
-    - Listview needs to update sizeReq of modified items
-    - If sizeReq changes, it should request ResizeWidgets
-    - Further improvements
-      - Stack resizing should exclude invisible items (outside of viewprot)
-      - Refactor Stack code, so sizeReq/resizing functions can be used from ListView directly
-    - Maybe restore widgetUpdateSizeReq?
+  - Handle Window Lost Focus
   - Rethink, again, order of style merging (focus/hover)
     - Focus border gets lost
     - Maybe a FocusHover style is needed?
       - Merged as: focus <> hover <> focusHover
     - Maybe having Active style is a good idea?
-    - Handle Window Lost Focus
   - Add serialization logic for Widget Tree
     - Store state in Widget Tree
     - Rethink merge.
 Maybe we can provide WidgetInstanceNode instead of WidgetNode?